rdsea/bigdataplatforms/tutorials/nifi/README.md

   ```

 - Insert the data by inserting some data into the selected table.
-  - After ssh run this one
+  - Insert via ssh then run this one
     ```mysql
     INSERT INTO myTable (country, duration_seconds, english_cname, id,  species, latitude, longitude) values ('United States',42,'Yellow-breasted Chat',408123,'virens',33.6651,-117.8434);
     ```